-Almost anyone reading this has, by this point, been programmed by the media to be so polarized, they will either be on the side of the townspeople or the little boy, absolutely and one hundred percent, no question.
+Almost anyone reading this has been programmed by the media to be so polarized, they will either be on the side of the townspeople or the little boy (little ‘people’).
 Some might find the fairytale offensive or ridiculous.
-The point is, it doesn’t matter how you feel about it.
+The point is it doesn’t matter how you feel about it.
 This is what is happening.

 We must fight with every ounce of our strength to save our children.
 They are being led to believe that everything that was ever right is wrong and everything that was ever wrong is right.
 They are being told that transcending gender will bring them freedom.
 That having heroes who are criminals means justice.
 That faith is stupid.
 Even while they watch rioters and looter destroy cities and cheer them on, they are being taught to sit passively and experience everything through the lens of those who feed them information.

-I remember when my sons were kids they spent a lot of time online.
+I remember when my sons were young they spent a lot of time online.
 My younger son, in particular played a game called “Knight Online.”
 It was an amazing game where he was able to connect all over the world.
 It was started by someone in Turkey and my son even learned some Turkish.
 While playing, my son learned how to barter and sell, he learned how to form clans and build communities.
 He learned history, math and communication skills.
-In fact, kids in the 90s and early 2000s were so much farther advanced than their teachers in school.
-They were bored with the static learning bestowed upon them by unhappy teachers who had too many students and weren’t paid or respected enough by their overlords.
+In fact, kids in the 90s and early 2000s were bored with the static learning bestowed upon them by unhappy teachers who had too many students and weren’t paid or respected enough by their overlords.
 Kids craved interaction.
 They craved information and now it was all there at their fingertips.
-They knew how to whatever they were curiosity s about online, more quickly and in a more interesting way, than they could in school.
-This would have been an amazing beginning if it had continued in this vein.
-But those who control the money and the power never think like that.
-They think how they can exploit people and objects to their own advantage.
+They knew how to search for whatever they were curious about online, more quickly and in a more interesting way, than they could in school.
+This was all very promising at the time.
+But those controlling the money and the power weren’t thinking about making anyone’s lives better.
+They were thinking about how they could exploit people and objects to their own advantage.

-And parents were behind their kids on the learning curve so they didn’t realize what was happening.
+Parents were behind their kids on the learning curve, so they didn’t realize what was happening.
 That we were all being prepped to become slaves.
 As little as two or three years ago, such talk would have been in the realm of fantasy or science fiction for most people.
 No more.
 It has come upon us with a vengeance so swift we have been left reeling and confused, as if hit with a sucker punch for the first time.